 - Place the carrots and celery at the bottom of the roasting pan.

-- Place the turkey on the carrots and celery in the roasting pan, breast side up.
-Be sure the turkey is patted dry with paper towels after cleaning the turkey, so the bacon butter both will sit nicely on the turkey.
+- Place the turkey on top of the carrots and celery in the roasting pan, breast side up.
+Be sure the turkey is patted dry with paper towels after cleaning, so the bacon butter both sit nicely on the turkey.

 - Rub the turkey with the bacon butter both inside and out.
 Place the fresh parsley in the cavity of the turkey.